Skip to content

 Even the most dedicated lifeguards are human.
 They face distractions like sun glare, noise, and fatigue that can make it incredibly difficult to watch every swimmer every second.
 The WAVE system acknowledges this reality with its Lifeguard Alert equipment.
 This feature is designed to support your team, not replace them.
 When a lifeguard enters the water to perform a rescue, the system can automatically send an alert to other staff members.
 This ensures that backup is on the way immediately and that the rest of the pool remains supervised during an incident.
 It’s a simple but vital tool that enhances team coordination and response time when it matters most.

-Protecting Swimmers with Wearable Alerts
+Protecting Individual Swimmers with Wearable Alerts

 Drowning often happens quickly and silently, making it difficult to spot even for a trained professional.
 To address this, the WAVE system includes lightweight Swimmer Alert wearables that provide an individual layer of protection for every person in the water.
 These trackers monitor swimmers for signs of distress and send an immediate alert to the hub and to lifeguards if a potential issue is detected.
 This technology acts as an extra set of eyes focused on each swimmer, offering peace of mind to facility managers and families alike.
 By combining vigilant lifeguard supervision with advanced wearable technology, you create a much safer environment for everyone.

-A Realistic Look at Drowning Sensor Limitations
+What Drowning Sensors Can't Do: A Look at Limitations

 Drowning detection technology is a game-changer for water safety, but it’s important to have a clear picture of what these systems can and can’t do.
 Thinking of a sensor system as a highly vigilant team member, rather than a magic solution, is the best approach.
 Like any tool, its effectiveness depends on how you use it.
 Understanding the limitations isn't about finding faults; it's about creating a stronger, more realistic safety plan for your facility.